'Plantibodies' drugs advance as big pharma stands aside

 A LONG WAY

-Executives deeply involved in plantibodies say their work has come a long way toward viable production.
+Executives deeply involved in plantibodies say their work has come a long way towards viable production.

 "Fifteen years ago there were a number of companies involved, but none were particularly successful," said PlantForm CEO Don Stewart.
 "Yields were not that impressive and time lines to development were quite long."

-Mapp's drug, ZMapp, consists of a "cocktail" of antibodies produced in tobacco plants at Kentucky BioProcessing, a unit of cigarette maker Reynolds American.
+Mapp's drug, ZMapp, consists of a "cocktail" of antibodies produced in tobacco plants at Kentucky BioProcessing, a unit of cigarette maker Reynolds American (RAI.N).
 The process involves inserting antibody-coding genes into the plant and growing them inside the leaves, which are then harvested and ground up to extract the antibodies.

 PlantForm's Stewart estimated that for some protein drugs, the cost of plant-based production could be one-tenth the cost of traditional biotechnology manufacturing.